-- (i) the amounts recognised as of the acquisition date for each major class of assets acquired and liabilities assumed. - (j) for each contingent liability recognised in accordance with paragraph 23, the information required in paragraph 85 of IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-If a contingent liability is not recognised because its fair value cannot be measured reliably, the acquirer shall disclose: - (i) the information required by paragraph 86 of IAS 37; and - (ii) the reasons why the liability cannot be measured reliably. - (k) the total amount of goodwill that is expected to be deductible for tax purposes.
+- (i) the amounts recognised as of the acquisition date for each major class of assets acquired and liabilities assumed. - (j) for each contingent liability recognised in accordance with paragraph 23, the information required in paragraph 85 of Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets.
+If a contingent liability is not recognised because its fair value cannot be measured reliably, the acquirer shall disclose: - (i) the information required by paragraph 86 of Ind AS 37; and - (ii) the reasons why the liability cannot be measured reliably. - (k) the total amount of goodwill that is expected to be deductible for tax purposes. - (I) for transactions that are recognised separately from the acquisition of assets and assumption of liabilities in the business combination in accordance with paragraph 51: - (i) a description of each transaction; - (ii) how the acquirer accounted for each transaction; - (iii) the amounts recognised for each transaction and the

-- (l) for transactions that are recognised separately from the acquisition of assets and assumption of liabilities in the business combination in accordance with paragraph 51: - (i) a description of each transaction; - (ii) how the acquirer accounted for each transaction; - (iii) the amounts recognised for each transaction and the line item in the financial statements in which each amount is recognised; and - (iv) if the transaction is the effective settlement of a pre-existing relationship, the method used to determine the settlement amount. - (m) the disclosure of separately recognised transactions required by (l) shall include the amount of acquisition-related costs and, separately, the amount of those costs recognised as an expense and the line item or items in the statement of comprehensive income in which those expenses are recognised.
-The amount of any issue costs not recognised as an expense and how they were recognised shall also be disclosed. - (n) in a bargain purchase (see paragraphs 34-36): - (i) the amount of any gain recognised in accordance with paragraph 34 and the line item in the statement of comprehensive income in which the gain is recognised; and - (ii) a description of the reasons why the transaction resulted in a gain. - (o) for each business combination in which the acquirer holds less than 100 per cent of the equity interests in the acquiree at the acquisition date: - the amount of the non-controlling interest in the acquiree recognised at the acquisition date and the measurement basis for that amount; and - (ii) for each non-controlling interest in an acquiree measured at fair value, the valuation technique(s) and significant inputs used to measure that value. - (p) in a business combination achieved in stages: - (i) the acquisition-date fair value of the equity interest in the acquiree held by the acquirer immediately before the acquisition date; and - (ii) the amount of any gain or loss recognised as a result of remeasuring to fair value the equity interest in the acquiree held by the acquirer before the business combination (see paragraph 42) and the line item in the statement of comprehensive income in which that gain or loss is recognised.
+- line item in the financial statements in which each amount is recognised; and - (iv) if the transaction is the effective settlement of a preexisting relationship, the method used to determine the settlement amount. - (m) the disclosure of separately recognised transactions required by (I) shall include the amount of acquisition-related costs and, separately, the amount of those costs recognised as an expense and the line item or items in the statement of profit and loss in which those expenses are recognised.
+The amount of any issue costs not recognised as an expense and how they were recognised shall also be disclosed. - (n) in a bargain purchase (see paragraphs 34-36A): - the amount of any gain recognised in other comprehensive income in accordance with paragraph 34: - (ii) the amount of any gain directly recognised in equity in accordance with paragraph 36A; and - (iii) a description of the reasons why the transaction resulted in a gain in case of (i) above. - (o) for each business combination in which the acquirer holds less than 100 per cent of the equity interests in the acquiree at the acquisition date: - (i) the amount of the non-controlling interest in the acquiree recognised at the acquisition date and the measurement basis for that amount: and - (ii) for each non-controlling interest in an acquiree measured at fair value, the valuation technique(s) and significant inputs used to measure that value. - (p) in a business combination achieved in stages: - the acquisition-date fair value of the equity interest in the acquiree held by the acquirer immediately before the acquisition date; and - (ii) the amount of any gain or loss recognised as a result of remeasuring to fair value the equity interest in the acquiree held by the acquirer before the business combination (see paragraph 42) and the line item in the statement of profit and loss in which that gain or loss is recognised.

-- (q) the following information: - the amounts of revenue and profit or loss of the acquiree since the acquisition date included in the consolidated statement of comprehensive income for the reporting period; and - (ii) the revenue and profit or loss of the combined entity for the current reporting period as though the acquisition date for all business combinations that occurred during the year had been as of the beginning of the annual reporting period.
+(q) the following information:

+- the amounts of revenue and profit or loss of the acquiree since the acquisition date included in the consolidated statement of profit and loss for the reporting period; and - (ii) the revenue and profit or loss of the combined entity for the current reporting period as though the acquisition date for all business combinations that occurred during the year had been as of the beginning of the annual reporting period.

 If disclosure of any of the information required by this subparagraph is impracticable, the acquirer shall disclose that fact and explain why the disclosure is impracticable.
-This IFRS uses the term 'impracticable' with the same meaning as in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+This Ind AS uses the term 'impracticable' with the same meaning as in Ind AS 8, Accounting Policies, Changes in Accounting Estimates and Errors.